infor-design/enterprise-wc/src/components/ids-tabs/README.md

 also be any string as long as there are relevant matches for the values.
 - `orientation` {'horizontal' | 'vertical'} defaults to horizontal; controls the direction/axis tabs are flowed on.
+- `color-variant` {'alternate'} (optional) sets the color variant to `alternate`; this is used on header components and set automatically when placed inside of an `ids-header` component.

 ### Individual Tabs Settings (`ids-tab`)
 - `disabled` {boolean} allows you to disable a tab among a set of tabs.